ceph/ceph/doc/install/get-packages.rst

 releases are no longer maintained, we recommend that users upgrade their clusters regularly - preferably to the latest LTS release.

-The most recent LTS release is Jewel (10.2.x).
+.. tip:: For international users: There might be a mirror close to you where

-.. tip:: For international users: There might be a mirror close to you where download Ceph from.
+         download Ceph from.
 For more information see: `Ceph Mirrors`_.

 Debian Packages
 ---------------